Credential Dumping, Domain Credential

 Manual

-The first method that we are going to use to exploit SSP is manual.
-Once the method is successfully carried out and the system reboots itself, it will dump the credentials for us.
-These credentials can be found in a file that will be created upon user login with the name of kiwissp.
-This file can find in registry inside hklm\system\currentcontrolset\control\lsa.
+The first method we will use to exploit SSP is manual.
+Once you successfully execute this method and the system reboots, it will dump the credentials for you.
+These credentials will be saved in a file created upon user login with the name kiwissp.
+You can find this file in the registry at HKLM\System\CurrentControlSet\Control\LSA.

 The first step in this method is to copy the mimilib.dll file from mimikatz folder to the system32 folder.
 This file is responsible for creating kiwissp file which stores credentials in plaintext for us.